From Sungei Gedong to Nicoll Highway, prepping armoured vehicles for the NDP stage

 One by one, under the guidance of a vehicle commander, the Hunters mount the lorries.

-Captain Charles Loh, Vehicle Commander of the Hunter AFV said: "Performing the mount is the toughest part of the task as it requires driving the vehicle with great precision."
+Captain Charles Loh, Vehicle Commander of the Hunter AFV said: "Performing the loading and unloading is the toughest part of the task as it requires driving the vehicle with great precision.

-He added that loading the Hunter in the dark made the operation harder.

 Once secure, the Hunters begin their journey to Nicoll Highway at around 6am.